emmasarge/gallery/README.md

 ### Heroku Deployment ###

-**1. Signup and login to Heroku**
+**1. Create Heroku Account and App**

 * Start by going to https://heroku.com/ and create an account or sign in your already existing account.
-* Create an app with a unique name and choose your location.
+* Create an app with a unique name and choose local location.
-* Navigate to the Resource tab and create a free Postgres database.
+* Create a postgres database

-**2. Prepare the database**
+**2. Setup database**

-* The DATABASE_URL variable was automatically created in the Settings< Config Vars section.
-Copy its value and temporarily add it to your environment variables in your IDE or your env.py.
+* The DATABASE_URL variable was automatically created in the Settings // Config Vars section.
+Add this to your environment variables in your IDE or your env.py.

-* In your Heroku App, navigate to Settings and set the following variables in the Config Vars section:
+* In Heroku App, navigate to Settings and set the following variables in the Config Vars section:

 `````
 'AWS_ACCESS_KEY_ID', '<your value>'